wheelerbrazeau/docs.erisindustries.com/tutorials/contractsinteracting.md

 **Troubleshooting**

-If you are on AWS, the version of NPM which will likely be installed will create an error when installing eris-contracts.
+If you are on Ubuntu 14.04 LTS, the version of NPM which will likely be installed will create an error when installing eris-contracts.
 Please see the [fix here](https://github.com/eris-ltd/eris-contracts.js#installation).

 <hr />